 Everywhere you look, people are talking about sex.
-Movies, books and media are filled with sexy references – the fashion industry is all about sexiness, even our food has sex appeal.
+Movies, books and media are filled with sexual references – the fashion industry is all about sexiness, and even our food has sex appeal.
 Yet when you consider the number of STD cases and abortions, it’s clear that, in this sexual soccer game, so many of us are forgetting our shin guards.
 How is it that, in a society obsessed with sex, we oftentimes forget to prioritize our sexual health???

 So, how exactly can we start making healthier, safer choices?
 Here are a few tips…

 Come prepared.
 Good sex is about way more than just the people involved.
 In order to prepare yourself to have the best sexual experience possible, you should be bringing a few goodies along.
-Condoms, lubricant and cleansing wipes should be on the must-have list because being safe, clean and prepared help not only to keep yourself sexually healthy, but reduce anxiety you may have about your experience.
+Condoms, lubricant and cleansing wipes should be on the must-have list because being safe, clean and prepared help not only to keep yourself sexually healthy, but reduce any anxiety you may have about your experience.

 Talk about expectations and boundaries.
 In order to make sure both you and your partner are having the most enjoyable experience, talk beforehand about your expectations.
 This way, you don’t have any awkward miscommunication during, and you can set the scene in a sexy way.